lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-At visit one, person two develops the disease.
-There are now two prevalent cases, and one of these cases is an incident case.
+At the next visit, person two develops the disease.
+There are now two prevalent cases, but one of these cases is an incident case.

 ---